JackReevies/node-ytdl-core/README.md

 Yet another YouTube downloading module.
 Written with only Javascript and a node-friendly streaming interface.

+# Improvements

+## Community age restricted videos

+Making requests with `&bpctr=9999999999&has_verified=1` bypasses the confirmation screen you'd see on the web browser version where a video has been age restricted due from the community.
+The original module by fent results in a 410 Gone unrecoverable error.

+## Extended information on getInfo error

+Giving more specific error reasons if a video can't be played, for example:

++ This video isn't available any more
++ This video has been removed by the upload
++ uploader has closed their Youtube account
++ The account associated with this video has been closed
++ Video is not contains content from X group who have blocked it on copyright grounds
++ Become a member of this channel to see memberss-only content like this video
++ This video has been deleted for violating community guidelines

+## isMembersOnly property on video details

+Videos that are members-only viewable can sometimes be blocked completely (resulting in an error) or have their info fetchable but unable to download any itags.
+This flag indicates that the video is members-only and may only be downloaded if the logged in user is a member.

 # Support
 You can contact us for support on our [chat server](https://discord.gg/V3vSCs7)